theokrueger-mods/pd2-docs/docs/lua/structure.md

 ## Hooks

 These are the files which contain the code you are 'injecting' into PAYDAY.
-It is important to either have descriptive names that show what the script does, such as `disable_flashlights.lua`.
+It is important to either have descriptive names that show what the script does, such as `disable_hwn_flashlights.lua`.

 Alternatively, for multi-function mods which hook into many files, naming files what they hook into, such as `blackmarkettweakdata.lua` should suffice.